emircancankara/Tyre-Quality/README.md

 3. **Model Training**: Training machine learning models to predict tyre quality.
 4. **Model Evaluation**: Assessing model performance using metrics such as accuracy and precision.

 ---

-## How to Use

-1. Clone this repository.
-2. Install the required dependencies listed in the `requirements.txt` file.
-3. Open and run the Jupyter notebook to replicate the analysis and model training.
-4. Use the trained model to make predictions on new tyre production data.

----